bloominstituteoftechnology/front-end-project-week/README.md

 The main objective of this week is to develop the MVP feature set listed below using react and any other technologies you have learned here at Lambda School.
 There are design files in this repo you should use as a creative guide.

+## Git Commits
+* You are required to showcase progress with at least 1 commit a day.
+This will let your project manager know where you are and if you need help.
+This also allows the client to get progress reports from the company in a real world setting.

 ## Trello Set Up:
 * [ ] Create a Trello account
 * [ ] Create a new board called "Lambda Notes"